USER12mSD4C/utms-compiler/README.md

 ## ⚠️ Project status

 **Under active development.
-Not stable yet.**
+Not stable at all.**

-currently even basic functional dont want to work, so i dont recommend using it
+currently even basic functional dont want to work propperly, so i dont recommend using it

 ## Features (work in progress)